-It is made up of Finance, Operations, Outsourcing Oversight, Fund Administration, Actuarial, IT, Change and Integration and HR, which are the functions responsible for the day-to-day management of the business and ensuring that it is operating in line with approved procedures and controls.
-These functions report to the CEO who is responsible to the Board.
-Some first line activities are also performed by the Risk Function, and the Compliance Function.
+It is made up of Finance, Operations (including Outsourcing Oversight), Fund Administration, Actuarial, IT, Change and HR, which are the functions responsible for the day-to-day management of the business and ensuring that it is operating in line with approved procedures and controls.
+Some first line activities are also performed by the Risk Management Function.

-Management Committees have been established to support oversight of business operations as outlined in the Governance Framework.
+Management committees have been established to support oversight of business operations as outlined in the Governance Framework.